Best Practices for Data Destruction

 Data destruction is a vital process within the IT lifecycle.
 How companies dispose of – or recycle – their data and IT assets is an area fraught with security, legal and environmental issues.
-To mitigate against these risks, it is important to follow best industry practices.
+To mitigate these risks, it is important to follow best industry practices.

 Choosing the correct company to dispose of your IT assets is a vital step in the process.
 This is because it is your legal responsibility – and not the data destruction company you hire – that will be held liable if a data breach occurs.